hanif-mianjee/Vibecoding-Enhanced-Instructions/instructions.md

    - Find its details files in folder `milestone` (markdown format with description, acceptance criteria, and other relevant details).
 3. Generate a test-plan for that milestone and wait for user review.
 4. Once test plan is approved, implement the feature using TDD.
 Test files must include full test logic and assertions for all scenarios before feature implementation.
 Do not create empty or placeholder tests.
 Then implement the feature code to make these tests pass
+5. Only create files and code explicitly required by the current milestone’s acceptance criteria.
+Do not scaffold or prepare for future features unless specifically instructed.
-5. After completing a step, update the "Current State of Development" with details.
+6. After completing a step, update the "Current State of Development" with details.
-6. Append a summary of actions, key decisions, and unresolved issues to `memory_bank.md` for continuity.
+7. Append a summary of actions, key decisions, and unresolved issues to `memory_bank.md` for continuity.
-7. Review and complete all items in `dev_checklist.md` before marking a milestone as done.
+8. Review and complete all items in `dev_checklist.md` before marking a milestone as done.
-8. Always document new files, code functions, and design decisions.
+9. Always document new files, code functions, and design decisions.
-9. Suggest clean and meaningful commit messages.
+10. Suggest clean and meaningful commit messages.

 # 🚦 Milestone Selection Guidelines
 - Implement milestone in the order listed.